California Psalms

 retreat under the ocean.

-8 Coquettish, thrilling, elegant,
+8 Coquettish, exuberant luster,

-alluringly luscious backdrops,
+alluringly luscious backdrops

 9 A heavy screen of grey moiré cordons the horizon.